jeyrb/hass_mikrotik_sms/README.md

 Sends to multiple notify targets, where each target is a phone number, optionally using E.164 international style.

+Filter out broken numbers, and control for premium rate and international numbers.

 ## Setup

 Register this GitHub repo as a custom repo